dprog-philippe-docourt/kids-calculus/README.md

 # kids-calculus
 Kids Calculus is a generator of arithmetic expressions for kids.
 The generator provides expressions using the operators `+`, `-`, and `*`.
-The command line version provides the level of difficulties.
+The command line version provides 10 levels of difficulties.
 Subtraction and then multiplication are introduced as the difficulty increases.

 ## Usage
 The `calculus.py` module is a python script that can be used as a command line tool for generating series of arithmetic expressions.